Why and How Taking Pictures For Photo Contests - Part I

 He likes simple dishes, like steamed recipes seasoned with basil.
 He likes for the food to be unusual, refined, well presented, and tasty, with great flavors.

-After analyzing what the photographer in this example likes to eat, we can deduce that he likes to use colorful accents sparingly to spice up his photographs.
+After analyzing what the photographer in this example likes to eat, I can deduce that he likes to use colorful accents sparingly to spice up his photographs.

 He should play with unusual situations, shapes, and lighting.